S P E C I A L R E P O R T I – INESC Porto visited by the External Scientific Committee

 The whole presentation was structured around a slide designed for this session.
 It shows the relation between the main performance areas of the Unit and the research topics that support them.

+BIP: What was the presentation?
+What objectives did you try to accomplish?
 L.C.: After the initial presentation, several others structured the discussion on each one of the four areas where the Unit’s scientific activity is centred.

 Each one of these presentations transmitted an integrated view of the work area, including a definition of the area, view, main research topics, research issues, projects carried out, human resources, results obtained, interaction with other areas, value potential and objectives for the future.

-Confronted with a view of the future, Luis Carneiro believes that “in order to be able to compete, national companies will have to address the activity in its key competencies and be inserted in collaborative networks that allow them to offer more complex products and respond to the market opportunities more dynamically.
+Expectations Confronted with a view of the future, Luis Carneiro believes that “in order to be able to compete, national companies will have to address the activity in its key competencies and be inserted in collaborative networks that allow them to offer more complex products and respond to the market opportunities more dynamically.
 In this context, companies should adopt organizing structures which are more flexible and improve their management practices in a way as to reduce the response time and adapt to the market demands.
 The product and process innovation and the continuous improvement should be permanent concerns.
 The management support information systems will be decisive in this transformation process”.
+The Manufacturing Systems Engineering Unit should act as partner of the industrial companies in the analysis and optimisation of intra and inter company processes, in the analysis of requirements, definition and selection of management support information systems.

 UESP should focus its scientific activity in a reduced number of research topics where it can aim at excellence patterns and where it can contribute to the resolution of problems in the national industry.